Deploy and manage AI workloads on Scaleway infrastructure with CircleCI

 Pulumi project and stack setup

-Pulumi is the tool that will help us provision infrastructure.
+Pulumi is the tool that helps you provision infrastructure.
 It offers an SDK-based approach to infrastructure provisioning for many different programming languages.
-This allows us to use Python, like in the rest of the AI/ML scripts.
+This allows you to use Python, like in the rest of the AI/ML scripts.

 In Pulumi you will need to create a new project and stack.
 Stack corresponds to individual applications in a Pulumi project.
-Our project is located in the org zmarkan-demos
+Your project is located in the org yemiwebby-org

 , and is named cci-ml-runner